shankar4/Functional-Genomics/Bash tutorial.md

 I will try various Bash commands as documented here: http://www.tldp.org/LDP/Bash-Beginners-Guide/html/Bash-Beginners-Guide.html .
 Also install grep ('global regular expression print') with sudo apt-get install grep.
+Also, here is a good md tutorial (md is the text editing language used at Github): https://www.markdowntutorial.com/

 #### Find Ubuntu version
 $ lsb_release -a
 No LSB modules are available.